ArturoAmaya/FFMPEG_explore/README.md

 # Intro
+Note that I'm not going to upload a single video here because the files are huge and github doesn't play nice with large files or non-text type files (everything changes all the time and the changes are huge)
 Apparently (according to Raunit), FFMPEG underlies a lot of video manipulation software.
 We're going to use it to edit videos for lecture generation.
 To that end there are a few commands we need to learn.

 ## Picture in picture